-Jesus came to live among men to uncover Satan’s lie.
-As one of us He was to give a pattern of obedience.
+Satan, from the beginning of time, stated that it is impossible for people to obey God.
+The fall of our first parents, he charged upon the Creator, leading men to look upon God as the cause of sin, pain, and death.
+But Jesus came to live among men to uncover Satan’s lie.
+As one of us, He gave a pattern of obedience.
 For this He took upon Himself our nature, and passed through our experiences.
-“In all things it behooved Him to be made like unto His brethren” (Heb.
-2:17).
+“In all things it behooved Him to be made like unto His brethren” (Hebrews 2:17).

-If we had to tolerate anything which Jesus did not endure, then upon this point Satan would exemplify the power of God as inadequate for us.
-Therefore, Jesus was “in all points tempted like as we are” (Heb.
-4:15).
+Remember, if we had to tolerate anything which Jesus did not endure, then upon this point Satan would exemplify the power of God as inadequate for us.
+Therefore, Jesus was “in all points tempted like as we are” (Hebrews 4:15).
 He endured every trial to which we are subject.
-And He used no power that is not freely offered to us (Luke 10:19).
+And He used no power that is not freely offered to us (Matthew 10:1).